 All three previously married but now single, best friends sculptress Alex Medford, cellist Jane Spofford and writer Sukie Ridgemont are feeling emotionally and sexually repressed, in large part due to the traditional mores overriding their small New England coastal town of Eastwick.
 After their latest conversation lamenting about the lack of suitable men in Eastwick and describing the qualities they are looking for in a man, mysterious Daryl Van Horne and his equally mysterious butler Fidel arrive in town.
 Despite being vulgar, crude, brazen and not particularly handsome, Daryl manages to be able to tap into the innermost emotions of the three friends, and as such manages to seduce each.
 In turn, the three women blossom emotionally and sexually.
 After an incident involving one of the town's leading citizens, the ultra conservative Felicia Alden, the three women begin to understand how and why Daryl is able to mesmerize them so fully.
 The three decide to experiment with some powers ...Written by

-According to the DVD production notes, Location Manager Sam Mercer travelled over twenty thousand miles scouting for locations in the north east regions of the U.S. to find a suitable place for the village of Eastwick.
+According to the DVD production notes, location manager Sam Mercer travelled over 20,000 miles scouting for locations in the north east regions of the U.S. to find a suitable place for the village of Eastwick.
 There were two essential criteria for the film's town, (1) A white church and (2) An associated small central business district.
 See more »

 You don't have to come today, you know, I mean, if you don't want to.